Nodes

 Observation Node

-The Leading Laboratories for the Observation Node will be in the UK: Plymouth Marine Laboratory (PML) and the University of Stirling (USTIR).
-PML will lead on operational data processing and USTIR on calibration, validation and training.
-The two laboratories will work together on research issues.
+The Leading Laboratories for the Observation Node will be in the UK and led by the University of Stirling (USTIR).
+Building on Copernicus Services, the observation node provides operational data processing on water quality and quantity, delivering bespoke Earth observation products and services across the RI, coupled with the technology and sensor deployment to support calibration, validation and training.

 The Node will ensure that data are acquired and integrated from in situ sensor networks and satellites, processed and distributed.
-It will develop, and provide access to, state of the art analytical research facilities for bio-optics and remote sensing research.
-It will be responsible for standardization of procedures, including of instrumented buoys and sampling across supersites.
+It will develop, and provide access to, state of the art analytical research facilities for bio-optics and radar remote sensing research.
+It will be responsible for standardisation of procedures, including of instrumented data buoys and sampling to support satellite validation activities across supersites.

 Analysis Node